Excluded minors are almost fragile: Introduction

-All going well, this will mean that our excluded minor for $\mathbb P$-representable matroids will either have bounded size or will be very close to an $N$-fragile matroid.
+\Cref{one} tells us that an excluded minor for $\mathbb P$-representable matroids will either have bounded size or will be very close to an $N$-fragile matroid.
 Current techniques for bounding the size of an excluded minor in the latter case rely on obtaining explicit information about the structure of $N$-fragile matroids and this needs to be done on a case-by-case basis.
 Even for quite simple matroids this can be a difficult problem.
 Here is an example.
 Recall the non-Fano matroid $F_7^-$.
 The barrier to finding the excluded minors for the class of dyadic matroids is that we do not understand the structure of dyadic $F_7^-$-fragile matroids and such an understanding seems some way off.

-On the other hand, we do know the structure of $U_{2,5}$- and $U_{3,5}$-fragile matroids for two interesting partial fields \cite{clark2015structure}.
-The first is the partial field $\mathbb H_5$ which was introduced by Pendavingh and Van Zwam \cite{pendavingh2010confinement}.
-The class of matroids representable over this field is the class obtained by taking the 3-connected matroids that have exactly six inequivalent representations over $GF(5)$ and closing the class under minors.
-This class forms the bottom layer of Pendavingh and Van Zwam's hierarchy of GF$(5)$-representable matroids.
+On the other hand, $U_{2,5}$ and $U_{3,5}$ are strong stabilizers for representability over two interesting partial fields and we do know the structure of $U_{2,5}$- and $U_{3,5}$-fragile matroids within these classes \cite{clark2015structure}.
+The first is the partial field~$\mathbb H_5$ which was introduced by Pendavingh and van Zwam \cite{pendavingh2010confinement}.
+The class of matroids representable over this field is the class obtained by taking the 3-connected matroids that have exactly six inequivalent representations over GF$(5)$ and closing the class under minors.
+This class forms the bottom layer of Pendavingh and van Zwam's hierarchy of GF$(5)$-representable matroids.
 Finding excluded minors for this class would be a key first step towards finding the excluded minors for matroids representable over GF$(5)$.